sapegin/washingcode-book/manuscript/060_Avoid_comments.md

 Same with comments that explain conditions: there may be no need for a special case, and we could remove the whole condition with its comment.

 I> We talk about removing conditions in the [Avoid conditions](#no-conditions) chapter.

+## Conclusion

+Comments enrich the code with information that cannot be expressed by the code alone.
+They help us understand why the code is written in a certain way, especially when it’s not obvious.
+They help us avoid disastrous “refactoring”, when we simplify the code by removing essential parts.

 ---